oracle/odpi/doc/src/public_functions/dpiObjectAttr.rst

     **attr** -- a reference to the attribute whose information is to be retrieved.
 If the reference is NULL or invalid an error is returned.

-    **info** -- a pointer to a :ref:`dpiObjectAttrInfo` structure which will be populated with information about the attribute.
+    **info** -- a pointer to a :ref:`dpiObjectAttrInfo<dpiObjectAttrInfo>` structure which will be populated with information about the attribute.

 .. function:: int dpiObjectAttr_release(dpiObjectAttr \*attr)